YellowFive5/OneHundredAndEighty/README.md

 <img width="103" alt="2020-04-26 11_24_48-" src="https://user-images.githubusercontent.com/42347722/80302424-a75c6480-87b2-11ea-845e-33d93be919fe.png">

-Then on Match/Projection tab start runtime crossing mode.
-You can manualy stick dart in dartboard and see how detection works.
+On Match/Projection tab start runtime crossing mode.
+Then, with manual sticking dart in dartboard you can see how detection works and check accuracy of your setups.

 ## 4. Database.db